 In the screenshot below, you can see that ClassHook highlights that profanity is present at 5 seconds into the clip.
 With Profanity Skipping enabled, once the clip hits the 5 second mark, it will automatically skip to 6 seconds so that you will not hear the swear.
 Try it out yourself.

-Although Profanity Skipping is available on all of the clips on ClassHook’s website, the team still recommends that you skim through any clips that you plan to show to your students so they will not be exposed to any unintentional inappropriate language.
+Profanity Skipping is available on all of the clips on ClassHook’s website.
+The team still recommends that you skim through any clips that you plan to show to your students so they will not be exposed to any unintentional inappropriate language.

 Using Videos in the Classroom

 While ClassHook strives to minimize the number of clips on its website that contain profanity, there are still teachable moments in television and movies that unfortunately contain a couple of swears.
-ClassHook allows you to filter out clips with profanity when you’re running a search; however, its new Profanity Skipping feature now allows you to leverage the website’s entire library of clips, giving you more options when looking for that perfect clip for your lesson.
+ClassHook allows you to filter out clips with profanity when you’re running a search.
+The new Profanity Skipping feature now allows you to leverage the website’s entire library of clips, giving you more options when looking for that perfect clip for your lesson.

 Sharing Videos with Students

-In addition to sharing short video clips as part of whole class instruction, you might ask a student to watch a video before class so your time together can be used for discussion.
-These videos clips can be shared through any LMS by posting the link for students to access on their own device.
+You might ask a student to watch a video before class so your time together is dedicated to discussion.
+This could be in addition to sharing short video clips as part of whole class instruction.
+You can share these videos clips through any LMS by posting the link.
+Then students can access it on their own device.
 This includes sharing a link to a ClassHook video in Google Classroom or Schoology.
-Alternatively, you might decide to share a video for students to watch by turning it into a QR code for them to scan with a mobile device.
+Alternatively, you might decide to share a video for students to watch by turning it into a QR code.
+They can scan the QR code with a mobile device.

 Head over to ClassHook’s website to check out their video library and the new feature that lets users skip profanity in videos!